shahryarjb/shahryarjb/README.md

 - 🔭 &nbsp; I’m currently working on a powerful Elixir and Phoenix open source components and UI kit library  ([Mishka Chelekom](https://github.com/mishka-group/mishka_chelekom))
-- 🌱 &nbsp; I'm currently learning about high-scale, distributed systems
+- 🌱 &nbsp; I'm currently learning about high-scale, distributed systems and Rust language
 - 🤔 &nbsp; I'm looking for help to find a job and immigrate to another country
 - 📫 &nbsp; How to reach me: shahryar.tbiz@gmail.com